 Here's an example

-docker-compose.yml for a simple multicontainer application, composed of a static site server, a websocket server, and a proxy:
+docker-compose.yml for a simple multicontainer release, composed of a static site server, a websocket server, and a proxy:

 Each service can either be built from a directory containing a